LibraryA trusted, pragmatic, and balanced voice

 Looking back on 125 years of innovation.
 In 1891, electricity’s potential seemed unlimited, lighting streets and buildings, powering economic growth and illuminating a newly minted nation.
 Today and going forward, the electricity sector remains indispensable to the quality of life enjoyed by Canadians, and the competitiveness of our national economy.

-The Canadian Electricity Association (CEA) and its Corporate Utility Members (hereafter Members) are committed to engaging with Aboriginal Peoples of Canada based on mutual respect to advance the following goals: Nurture meaningful long-term relationships with Aboriginal Peoples.
+The Canadian Electricity Association (CEA) and its Corporate Utility Members (hereafter Members) are committed to engaging with Indigenous Peoples of Canada based on mutual respect to advance the following goals: Nurture meaningful long-term relationships with Indigenous Peoples.
 Enhance mutually beneficial economic relationships and business opportunities.
-Further consider Aboriginal perspectives in the activities of the Association […]
+Further consider Indigenous perspectives in the activities of the Association […]

 Tomorrow’s economy will be built on a solid foundation of clean, sustainable growth.
 Growth that will drive new technologies, increase productivity, and create good jobs for Canadians.
 As we work to operationalize the Paris Agreement, and move from aspiration to action, Canada has a significant advantage in one crucial area: access to abundant sustainable and […]